cezarpauna/TestRepoCreation/README.md

-# Local Coffee Shop
+# Local Coffee Shop React App

-Welcome to our Local Coffee Shop!
-We serve the best coffee in town, along with delicious pastries.
-Check out our menu and don’t forget to visit us!
+Welcome to the Local Coffee Shop!
+This is a simple React application showcasing the best coffee in town.

+## Features
+- View the coffee shop name.
+- Check the menu options.

 ## Menu
 - Espresso